-Incoterm 60 (Pick&ShipService, Pick&ReturnService): Freight costs, customs clearance costs, customs duties and taxes paid - the customer pays all costs incurred, the importer bears no costs.

-Incoterm 18 (DDP, VAT Registration Scheme):

-Freight costs, customs clearance costs and taxes paid - the shipper pays freight and customs clearance.
+- Incoterm 60 (Pick&ShipService, Pick&ReturnService): Freight costs, customs clearance costs, customs duties and taxes paid the customer pays all costs incurred, the importer bears no costs. - Incoterm 18 (DDP, VAT Registration Scheme): Freight costs, customs clearance costs and taxes paid the shipper pays freight and customs clearance.
 Taxes are paid either by the importer or by the shipper after registration in the UK.
 There are no customs duties.

-- For parcels with a shipment value of max.
+For parcels with a shipment value of max.
 GBP135.
+When the according shipment value applies, the use

-When the according shipment value applies, the use of this incoterm is mandatory for commercial shippers. - For this, the import VAT will be paid directly to the British tax authorities (HMRC).
-Therefore, a prior registration on the website of the UK government www.gov.uk may be required. - Shipments go through a customs clearance and inspection process; GLS will charge fees for this process.
+- When the according shipment value applies, the use of this incoterm is mandatory for commercial shippers. - For this, the import VAT will be paid directly to the British tax authorities (HMRC).
+Therefore, a prior registration on the website of the UK government www. gov.uk may be required. - Shipments go through a customs clearance and inspection process; GLS will charge fees for this process.
 There are no customs duties.